 Technical committee and subcommittee meetings

-4.2.1.1 The date and place of a meeting shall be subject to an agreement between the chair and the secretariat of the technical committee or subcommittee concerned, the Chief Executive Officer and the National Body acting as host.
+4.2.1.1 The date and place of a meeting shall be subject to an agreement between the Chair and the secretariat of the committee concerned, the Chief Executive Officer and the National Body acting as host.
 In the case of a subcommittee meeting, the subcommittee secretariat shall first consult with the secretariat of the parent technical committee in order to ensure coordination of meetings (see also 4.1.3).

-4.2.1.2 A National Body wishing to act as host for a particular meeting shall contact the Chief Executive Officer and the technical committee or subcommittee secretariat concerned.
+4.2.1.2 A National Body wishing to act as host for a particular meeting shall contact the Chief Executive Officer and the committee secretariat concerned.

-The National Body shall first ascertain that there are no restrictions imposed by its country to the entry of representatives of any P-member of the technical committee or subcommittee for the purpose of attending the meeting.
+The National Body shall first ascertain that there are no restrictions imposed by its country to the entry of representatives of any P-member of the committee for the purpose of attending the meeting.

 In accrediting delegates to attend meetings, national standards bodies from P- and O-member countries shall register them in the ISO Meetings application.